-- 1. In accordance with Regulation 246 the SEBI ICDR Regulations, the book running lead manager shall ensure that the issuer shall file copy of the Red Herring Prospectus with SEBI along with relevant documents as required at the time of filing the Red Herring Prospectus to SEBI. - 2.
+- 1. In accordance with Regulation 245 (1) and (2) of the SEBI ICDR Regulations and SEBI ICDR (Amendment) Regulations, 2025, the offer documents shall contain the following: - All material disclosures which are true and adequate so as to enable the applicants to take an informed investment decision; - b.
+Disclosures specified in the Companies Act, 2013; - c.
+Disclosures specified in Part A of Schedule VI; - d.
+Details pertaining to Employees' Provident Fund and Employee State Insurance Corporation; - e.
+Fees of Book Running Lead Manager. - 2.
+In accordance with Regulation 246 of the SEBI ICDR Regulations 2018 and amendments thereto, the book running lead manager shall ensure that the issuer shall file copy of the Red Herring Prospectus with SEBI along with relevant documents as required at the time of filing the Red Herring Prospectus to SEBI. - 3.
 In accordance with Regulation 260 of the SEBI ICDR Regulations, this issue has been one hundred percent (100%) underwritten and that the Book Running Lead Manager to the issue has underwritten at least 15% of the Total Issue Size.
-For further details, pertaining to said underwriting please see "General Information" beginning on page 61 of this Draft Red Herring Prospectus. - 3.
-In accordance with Regulation 268 of the SEBI ICDR Regulations, we shall ensure that the total number of proposed allottees in the Issue is greater than or equal to fifty (50), otherwise, the entire application money will be unblocked forthwith.
-If such money is not unblocked within four (4) days from the date our Company becomes liable to unblock it, then our Company and every officer in default shall, on and from expiry of fourth day, be liable to unblock such application money with interest as prescribed under the SEBI ICDR Regulations, the Companies Act, 2013 and applicable laws.
+For further details, pertaining to said underwriting please see "General Information" beginning on page 65 of this Red Herring Prospectus. - 4.
+In accordance with Regulation 268 of the SEBI ICDR Regulations 2018 and amendments thereto, we shall ensure that the total number of proposed allottees in the Issue is greater than or equal to fifty (50), otherwise, the entire application money will be unblocked forthwith.
+If such money is not unblocked within four (4) days from the date our Company becomes liable to unblock it, then our Company and every officer in default shall, on and from expiry of fourth day, be liable to unblock such application money with interest as prescribed under the SEBI ICDR Regulations, and amendments thereto, the Companies Act, 2013 and applicable laws.

-COMPLIANCE WITH PART A OF SCHEDULE VI OF THE SEBI ICDR REGULATIONS
+COMPLIANCE WITH PART A OF SCHEDULE VI OF THE SEBI ICDR REGULATIONS AND AMENDMENTS THERETO

-Our Company is in compliance with the provisions specified in Part A of Schedule VI of the SEBI ICDR Regulations.
+Our Company is in compliance with the provisions specified in Part A of Schedule VI of the SEBI ICDR Regulations and amendments thereto.